andrei-m-code/QkRest/README.md

 }
 ```

 You can use `QkException` for validation purposes or use it as a base class: `EmailIsIncorrectException : QkException`.
+For non-QkExceptions HTTP status code will be set to 500 internal server error.

 If you want to extend or override exception handling, you will need to extend default `QkExceptionHandler` or implement `IQkExceptionHandler` interface.
 Only one exception handler should be implemented and registered.
 Once you have it: